 To the right of the address bar is a series of buttons that control different parts of the UI.
 From left to right:

-- Mode Toggle.
+- Change layout.
 Click it to choose between horizontal, vertical, focus and full mode.

 - Filter.
 Click it to select which device categories to show and hide.

 - Scroll Sync.
 Turn the scroll sync between panes on and off.